christianalfoni/module-loader-tdd/README.md

 *test*.

 ### Creating a module
 Pass two arguments to the create method.
 A name for the module, which can contain any character, and a function.
+The returned value from the function will be available to other modules.
 ```javascript
 // FILE: logger.js
 modules.create('logger', function () {